dissendahl/flow/README.md

 At each of the nine crossing one traffic light agent switches the light phases, allowing either left-right or up-down traffic at each simulation step.
 The traffic lights are either toggled according to a fixed strategy (see baseline measurement) or by a reinforcement learning agent.

-The agents receive local observations about the speed and distance of the nearest cars as well as information about their neighbouring traffic lights ( [see flow/envs/multiagent/traffic_light_grid](flow/envs/multiagent/traffic_light_grid.py#L90) ) (partially observable setting) and receive a reward signal about the average delay over all vehicles plus a penality for standing vehicles ( [see flow/core/rewards.py](flow/core/rewards.py#L179) ) in each timestep of the simulation.
+The agents receive local observations about the speed and distance of the nearest cars as well as information about their neighbouring traffic lights ( [see flow/envs/multiagent/traffic_light_grid](flow/envs/multiagent/traffic_light_grid.py#L90) ) (partially observable setting) and receive a reward signal about the average delay over all vehicles  ( [see flow/core/rewards.py](flow/core/rewards.py#L179) ) plus a penality for standing vehicles ( [see flow/envs/multiagent/traffic_light_grid.py](flow/envs/multiagent/traffic_light_grid.py#L241) ) in each timestep of the simulation.

 The agents' action spaces simply consist of one continous action value in the range [0,1].
 If it is below or equal 0.5, the environment will not change the light phase at a given intersection and if it is above 0.5, it will initiate a change of the traffic light phase.